Powering the future

 DEWA's smart power plants system allows for the monitoring of equipment at each station and compares it with other stations, which speeds the process of finding solutions to various technical glitches.

-Last year, DEWA and Korea Electric Power Corporation (KEPCO) signed a joint contract to build a Smart Grid Station (SGS) at DEWA’s green garage in Ruwayyah.
+DEWA and Korea Electric Power Corporation (KEPCO) signed a joint contract in 2016 to build a Smart Grid Station (SGS) at DEWA’s green garage in Ruwayyah.
 The SGS is a modular concept that connects smart grids to smart buildings and is seen as a big step in boosting smart infrastructure in Dubai.

 In May 2016, DEWA conducted a ground-breaking ceremony for the first phase of the (SGS).
 The pilot project brings smart grids and smart buildings together.
 DEWA is exploring the concept of SGSs, which connect smart buildings to each other to share information, to help improve energy and water efficiency and make optimal use of renewable energy within a smart city.